janapavlasek/COMP551_A3/README.txt

   - A CNN implementation using Tensorflow
   - Darknet19, a more complex CNN architecture.

 Please see the READMEs located in the individual directories for more information and instructions on how to run the code.
+You will need to download the provided imade data and place it in the "data" directory.